-Parent/Student Handbook: Golden Oak Montessori’s policies are outlined in the Parent/Student Handbook provided to families at the beginning of each school year.
+Family Handbook: The 2021-22 Family Handbook is in development now.
+It will be published very soon!
+Until then the 2020-21 Handbook is provided.
 Please refer to the handbook to find information on a variety of topics and please feel free to contact the office if you need further assistance.

 Title IX, Harassment, Intimidation, Discrimination, and Bullying Policy: The Title IX, Harassment, Intimidation, Discrimination and Bullying Policy prohibits any acts of discrimination, harassment, intimidation or bullying.
-Any student who feels she/he is a target of such behavior should immediately contact a teacher, Head of School, or other school staff person, or a family member so that she/he can get assistance.
-While submission of a verbal complaint is considered official, the reporting party is encouraged to complete a Complaint Form and submit to Gena Engelfried, the Head of School.
+Any student who feels she/he is a target of such behavior should immediately contact a teacher, Principal, or other school staff person, or a family member so that she/he can get assistance.
+While submission of a verbal complaint is considered official, the reporting party is encouraged to complete the complaint form in the policy document and submit to the Principal.

 Parent Concerns: If you have a concern about your child’s experience at school, please speak with your student’s teacher.
-After speaking with the teacher, if you feel more discussion is needed, please make an appointment with the Head of School.
+After speaking with the teacher, if you feel more discussion is needed, please make an appointment with the Principal.
 If a resolution is still not achieved, the Parent/Student Handbook outlines in further detail the additional information summarized below.

 Dispute Resolution Process